Good News Gone Bad

 Jesus’ inclusive ministry remains something we struggle with.
 If we’re honest with ourselves, we still sit quietly judging the worth of others.
 We still like the idea that God’s blessings are meant only for us and not for others.
 We still long to constrain the ways of Christ and keep him obedient to our rules and our boundaries.
 We still have our lists of unwelcome “Mary Grace Gentiles”: liberals, conservatives, gays, the addicted, ex-cons, street-people, non-Christians, undocumented immigrants — we’ve all got our lists.

-And yet the Good News remains both
+And yet the Good News remains a healing balm

 as well as a blow to the head —